rolait/tacl-gui/Readme.md

 Please consult the TACL GUI Manual (Download link follows) for detailed information.

 ### Technical Requirements
-- The TACL GUI is available both for Windows, Linux, and Mac.
+- The TACL GUI is available for Windows, Linux, and Mac.
 - Windows users require Windows 10 or higher (earlier versions of Windows are not compatible with the necessary version of python)
 - Installing python on your system is not required.